 "If you want to look good in front of thousands,

 you have to outwork thousands in front of nobody."

-Blake FM broadcasts all East Fairmont Bees Basketball Games.
-Tune into Blake FM 98.3 or 1490 AM and listen to Bill Dunn the "Voice of the Bees."
+BUZZ FM broadcasts all East Fairmont Bees Basketball Games.
+Tune into BUZZ FM 98.3 or 1490 AM and listen to Bill Dunn the "Voice of the Bees."